I didn’t see it coming.

 In my three years of singleness, I took seven solo international trips; and honestly, I needed the freedom of those trips to rediscover my true self.
 The real me.
 Yes, I wanted to one day travel with that guy—my Mr. TBD.
 I even left a love lock for him on a trip to Paris.
 But, instead of sulking about it, I seized opportunities to make my travel dreams happen for three-plus years.

 Then came January 3, 2020.
-I was working on Facebook—because social media is literally my job—and saw a notification about Facebook Dating.
-Ummm… Facebook has dating??
-Though I’d sworn off dating apps thanks to fails with Plenty of Fish, I was intrigued, and minutes later had an active Facebook Dating profile.
+I was working on Facebook—because social media was literally my job—and saw a notification about Facebook Dating.
+Ummm… there’s dating for Facebook??
+Though I’d sworn off dating apps thanks to fails with Plenty of Fish, I was intrigued.
+And, since Facebook Dating is free, minutes later I had an active profile.

 Now, let me emphasize here that I had zero expectations for romance.
 This was a matter of 99.99% curiosity about how it worked, and 0.01% hope.
 Even as notifications started popping up when my profile had new likes, I had no plans to reciprocate unless there was maybe one guy who stood out from the rest.
 Unfortunately, this proved a frustrating strategy because Facebook Dating is structured like Tinder.
 (Disclaimer: I’ve never used Tinder, but it’s basically impossible not to know about the whole swipe left/swipe right thing.)
 Instead of simply being able to view all the guys who liked my profile, I was forced to make a yes/no decision on one guy at a time before I could see the next one.
 Ugh.
 I really did not want to commit to liking anyone back, so it was a whole lotta no, no, no, no, NO, no, NOOOOOOOO, no, no, HECK NO!
 And then a few hmmm… uhhhh… mayyybeee… eh, no. I just couldn’t, not even with the maybe guys, because I didn’t want to start a conversation that would likely lead to a no anyway.